csc-training/high-level-gpu-programming/exercises/kokkos/01-hello/README.md

 # Compiling and running
 1. If not already done, enter directory `/path/higher-level-gpu-programming/exercises/kokkos/` and clone kokkos by `git clone https://github.com/kokkos/kokkos.git`.
 Now the kokkos repo should be located in `/path/higher-level-gpu-programming/exercises/kokkos/kokkos/` (you can use different location but this location is hardcoded in the solution Makefiles).

-2. Enter this folder and just type `make` to compile.
+2. Return to `/path/higher-level-gpu-programming/exercises/kokkos/01-hello/` and just type `make` to compile.

 3. Run on Lumi or Mahti by `srun ./executable`